-- 12.1.1 Generally, ventilation ducts shall not be laid through watertight bulkheads below the bulkhead deck.
-Where it is not practicable to avoid laying ventilation ducts through watertight bulkheads below the bulkhead deck, means of closure shall be provided at the penetrations ensuring watertightness and strength equal to that of local ship's structures and operated from a position above the bulkhead deck.
-Where ventilation ducts are laid through more than one watertight bulkhead, the means of closure of such openings shall be operated by power and be capable of being closed from the main machinery control room situated above the bulkhead deck. - 12.1.2 Where trunkways and vertical ducts of the ventilation system pass through watertight decks, they shall be watertight and equivalent in strength to adjacent hull structures within a single watertight compartment below the bulkhead deck.
+- 12.1.1 Ventilation ducts may be laid through watertight bulkheads below the bulkhead deck, provided the means of closure are installed at the penetrations of the ventilation duct through watertight bulkheads ensuring watertightness and strength equal to that of local ship's structures and operated from a position above the bulkhead deck.
+Where ventilation ducts are laid through more than one watertight bulkhead, the means of closure of such openings shall be operated by power and be capable of being closed from the main machinery control room situated above the bulkhead deck.
+The means of closure may not be applied, provided the ventilation duct is made of steel pipes or rolled steel with wall thickness not less than 3 mm and has no openings throughout the length up to the open deck. - 12.1.2 Where trunkways and vertical ducts of the ventilation system pass through watertight decks, they shall be watertight and equivalent in strength to adjacent hull structures within a single watertight compartment below the bulkhead deck.